talhahasanzia/talhahasanzia.github.io/_src/_posts/_rendered/ordered_broadcast.md

             // Retrieve the initial message from the broadcast String initialMessage = intent.getStringExtra("message");

-            // Log.d initialMessage : Hello from the sender!-Modified
+            // Log.d initialMessage : Hello from the sender!

             // Modify the message